PhoenixPan/JavaCookBook/hashCode&equals.md

 ### .hashCode()
 Default implementation: return an integer representing a *memory address*
+Return a different hash code for distinct objects
 After override a hashCode() function, you can still get the original hash code by invoking:
 ```
 int originalHashCode = System.identityHashCode(myObject);